 Moving to Baltimore with your family?
 Maryland’s largest city has plenty of safe places to live with top-rated education, kid-friendly activities, and affordable housing.
-If you’re ready to get settled with your kids in Charm City, check out these five best Baltimore neighborhoods and suburbs for families!
+If you’re ready to get settled with your kids in Charm City, check out five of the best neighborhoods in Baltimore for families!

 Things to Do in Mount Washington

 Get a family membership to access a private swimming pool, basketball court, volleyball court, and more at Mount Washington Swim Club.
-Head a few minutes south to Druid Park, where you can visit The Maryland Zoo of Baltimore and see chimpanzees, alligators, and penguins.
+Take your kids to see chimpanzees, alligators, and penguins at The Maryland Zoo of Baltimore, which is just a few minutes south at Druid Park.
 Check out everything from family movie nights to gardening workshops at the Mount Washington Arboretum.
 Peruse a diverse spread of books or join events like Children’s Storytime at The Ivy Bookshop.
 Enjoy Cajun Creole dishes like Authentic Gumbo, Slow-Roasted Baby Back Ribs, and Jambalaya at Ethel’s Creole Kitchen.
 Order Avocado Toast, Buttermilk Pancakes, or a Skinny Egg Sandwich during Saturday Brunch at The Corner Pantry.
-Or dig into Hawaiian and Buffalo Chicken speciality pizzas at Pepe’s.
+Dig into Hawaiian and Buffalo Chicken specialty pizzas, or a Gyro Platter at Pepe’s.
 Or make memories on your date night by ordering the Sashimi Boat for Two, Yaki Udon, and Pizza Sushi from Chiyo Sushi.

 Things to Do in Roland Park

-Moving to Baltimore?
-Extra Space Storage has easily accessible storage facilities throughout the Baltimore metro—including locations near Catonsville, Mount Washington, Pikesville, Roland Park, and Towson—that can help with your transition.
+Moving to Baltimore, Maryland?
+Extra Space Storage has easily accessible storage facilities throughout the Baltimore metro that can help with your transition.
 Find self storage near you!